Would you like to create and conduct rich, vibrant and unique ceremonies for Weddings, Handfastings, Renewals of Vows, Namings and Welcomings?

 No special software is required to access the course.
 The course is delivered via six online lessons which you can work through at your own pace.
 Course materials include video and audio presentations; downloadable documents, and many examples drawn from real-life ceremonies; resource lists and suggestions for your own research; two guided meditations and a ceremony of completion.
 The course and all materials will remain accessible and free to review at any time.

-These self access sessions are supported by an interactive course platform where students can ask questions, participate in discussions, submit assignments and receive feedback on their work, as well as a rolling programme of drop-in webinars with the course tutor.
-Each session is followed by assignments to be completed in your own time.
+These self-access sessions are supported with a forum where students can ask questions, share inspiration and resources and participate in discussions, as well as a rolling programme of drop-in webinars with the course tutor.
+Each session is followed by assignments to be completed in your own time; you will get one to one feedback on all your assignments.
 A certificate will be awarded to all students who successfully complete and submit the six mandatory assignments.

 ABOUT THE TUTOR